LouisSart/BlockSolver/README.md

 Depth-first search uses a different strategy than BFS to avoid its memory limitations.
 Given a depth threshold max_depth, DFS iteratively applies one move to the scrambled state, then to the state that was just obtained, and continues with the children states until it reaches max_depth.
 This is why it is called depth-first.
 If no solution was found then DFS steps back to depth max_depth - 1 and applies the depth-first strategy up to max_depth again until there is no more nodes to generate.
 It then starts again from depth max-depth - 2 and so on until all nodes are visited or solutions have beed found.

-DFS does not require as much memory because it only stores the nodes that are on the path to depth d (which is of size O(d)) when looking for solution at depth d+1.
+DFS does not require as much memory because it only stores the path to one node at depth d (which is of size O(d)) when looking for solution at depth d+1.
 Its main downfall is that you need to have an estimate of the optimals length to set the max_depth parameter.
 If your estimate is too low then no solution will be found, and you will need to relaunch the search with a higher max_depth, and if it is too high then the algorithm will run for longer than necessary and find (possibly many) suboptimal solutions.

 DFS can use a pruning value to reduce the search space size.
-To do so it applies the depth first strategy until it runs into a node at depth d such that d+h = max_depth, where h is the estimated distance of this node to the goal state.
+To do so it applies the depth first strategy until it runs into a node at depth d such that d+h > max_depth, where h is the estimated distance of this node to the goal state.
 If h is an admissible heuristic (e.g. it never overestimates the distance to solved) then DFS will find every solution of length < max_depth.
-This improvement allows for a faster search.
+The closer the heuristic is to the optimal length, the faster DFS will find a solution.

 ### Iterative deepening search ###